-Figure 4: "Target Diagram" for the comparison of the DCSMv6FM and the German Bight Model and the DCSMv6FM-with measured water levels at seven stations along the German Bight (stations marked in Figure 2).
+Figure 4: "Target Diagram" for the comparison of the DCSMv6FM and the German Bight Model with measured water levels at seven stations along the German Bight (stations marked in Figure 2).
 The numbers given are normalised by the standard deviation.
-Note, although the order of the stations in the legend is different, for both models the same stations are shown.